rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 \end{array}
 $$

 - *motivation*: For notational brevity, columns irrelevant to a properad may be omitted, though vectors of a specific color must maintain uniform length.
 Default cells are padded for omitted columns.
-For most columns, the default value is $0$, while specialized columns such as those relevant to $\plookup$  use $\text{default}(t,c,t_{last}: X(t,c)) = t_{last}$, where $t_{last}$ denotes the last entry of the lookup table which can only be computed further in the protocol.
+For most columns, the default value is $0$, while specialized columns for $\plookup$  use $\text{default}(t,c,t_{last}) = t_{last}$, where $t_{last}$ is the last entry of the lookup table, which like $\zeta$ can only be computed further in the protocol.
 This is yet another advantage of having thunk arguments in index maps.
 - *notation*: Recall that $\text{default}(t,c,x): W(t)$ is a projection of a column, whose type signature conveniently matches that of the default cell resolver
 $$
 \begin{array}{ll}